augustss/verse-semantics/Book/docs/02_builtins.md

 Interpolation works for any value that has a `ToString()` function in scope.

-Literal characters in Verse are written with single quotes.
+Literal characters are written with single quotes.
 The type depends on whether the character falls within the ASCII range (`U+0000`–`U+007F`) or not:

 - `'e'` has type `char`,
 - `'é'` has type `char32`.